Bahrain jails 20 doctors after democracy protests

 A senior Bahraini official said the government was still prepared to hold more talks with all opposition parties on political reforms to try to end protests that threaten to hold up the economy and scratch its business-friendly image.

-Sheikh Abdul-Aziz bin Mubarak al-Khalifa, a senior adviser at the IAA, also said Bahrain had begun receiving some of the $10 billion in economic aid promised by fellow Gulf Arab nations.
+Sheikh Abdul-Aziz bin Mubarak al-Khalifa, a senior adviser at the IAA, also said Bahrain had begun receiving some of the $10 billion (6 billion pounds) in economic aid promised by fellow Gulf Arab nations.

 "Everything is open for discussion except regime change.
 That doesn't mean it has to be discussed today (but) the king said reforms are not going to stop," he said.
 "Other issues can be brought to the table -- when and how, I'm not sure."